Hit enter after type your search item

 The datepicker in Bootstrap

 Unlike many other add-ons, the datetime picker is not provided in the Bootstrap framework.
-In order to use datepicker, you may use jQuery UI based datepicker widget, as such in your web projects based at Bootstrap, you generally have jQuery library included.
+In order to use date picker, you may use jQuery UI-based datepicker widget, as such in your web projects based on Bootstrap 3, you generally have the jQuery library included.

-In that case, you only need to include the jQuery UI library that has datepicker component.
-This can be customized as per needs of your website.
+In that case, you only need to include the jQuery UI library that has date picker component.
+This can be customized as per the needs of your website.
 A guide to set this up is written here.

-The other way is to use third party plug-ins that are based at Bootstrap framework.
-This tutorial is a step by step guide to set up Bootstrap datepicker.
+The other way is to use third-party plug-ins that are based on Bootstrap framework.
+This tutorial is a step-by-step guide to setting up Bootstrap date picker.

 The datepicker plug-in name is bootstrap-datepicker, which is a fork of Stefan Petre and is enhanced and maintained by semvar (source links are given at the bottom).